night-ghost/CoolBeacon/README.md

 * No Auto protocol - always MAVlink/UAVtalk/MWII
 * No support callsign Morse code (although if anyone should something can be done easily and with the encoding on board)
 * There is no control the format of coordinates of the configurator - is given in the compile time
-* (Almost) do not have control of the pin connecting buzzer in configurator - is given in compile time
+* (Almost) do not have control of the pin connecting buzzer in ConfigTool - is given in compile time
 * No HighSavePower mode
 * There is no word "pinnacle" instead a double "beep"